gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 .. container:: figurelegend

-    Replicated ethanol molecules with carbon atoms in gray, oxygen atoms in red, and hydrogen atoms in white.
+    Figure: Replicated ethanol molecules with carbon atoms in gray, oxygen atoms in red, and hydrogen atoms in white.

 Create the topology file